The joys of being a Creighton mom

 Lives in: Houston, Texas

-Children: Deia McGuire, junior in the Heider College of Business; David McGuire, BSEVS’21, current student in the School of Law; Riley McGuire, BSBA’20
+Children: Deia McGuire, senior in the Heider College of Business; David McGuire, BSEVS’21, current student in the School of Law; Riley McGuire, BSBA’20

 “The first time we visited Creighton, we were consistently greeted with smiles,” Stephanie says.
 “After visiting other prospective colleges, the ‘Creighton fit’ became immediately self-evident.
 Our experiences, several years and three students later, re-affirms our first impressions.”